 As a Scientist and Scholar, she presented more than 20 research papers at various local and international scientific conferences and published a book and 18 journal articles.

-Akunyili supervised both Ph.D. and Master candidates at Nnamdi Azikiwe University Awka and U.N.N in Nigeria.
+Akunyili supervised both Ph.D. and Master’s candidates at Nnamdi Azikiwe University Awka, and the University of Nigeria, U.N.N.

 Even as the Director-General of NAFDAC, Dr. Akunyili was able to supervise six postgraduate students at the College of Medicine, U.N.N.
 She was also an active member of the Pharmaceutical Society of Nigeria (PSN).

-In 2001, President Olusegun Obasanjo decided to name a Director-General for the National Agency for Drugs and Food Administration and Control (NAFDAC) and asked for the advice of an honest Nigerian pharmacist.
+In 2001, President Olusegun Obasanjo decided to name a Director-General for NAFDAC and asked for the advice of an honest Nigerian pharmacist.
 The name of Akunyili came up easily.

 Opposition and protests were raised against Obasanjo that the Minister of Health, Professor ABC Nwosu, was from the same Anambra State as Akunyili and NAFDAC, a powerful agency under the Ministry, should not be headed by another Igbo from Anambra.

 It was further claimed that the marketplace for fraud and non-standard products was dominated by Igbo merchants, with Onitsha –also in Anambra State–a major center for illegal industry.